DigiNode-Tools/diginode-tools/README.md

     + Node uptime
     + Disk, RAM and swap usage
 - Periodically checks for software updates to your DigiNode (not more than once every 24 hours) and helps you install them.
+- Build-in port checker to ensure the correct ports are open on your router.

 DigiNode Status Monitor can be run from the command line by entering: ```diginode```